Southern Pit Memphis Style BBQ

 Seasoning: Blend of a lot of seasoning, including brown sugar.
 Sweet blend

 Description: Heavily seasoned, with a visibly crunchy bark on them.
 Literally fell off the bone when I tried to pick it up.
-A sweeter rub and rib, with I believe brown sugar crystals being present on the outside.
-The meat literally slid off the first bone and was really juicy, but just a little overcooked similar to the brisket.
+A sweeter rub and rib, with, I believe, brown sugar crystals being present on the outside.
+The meat literally slid off the first bone and was really juicy, but just a little overcooked, similar to the brisket.
 Would like a little more bite to it for texture, but still enjoyable.
 Leaning more fatty than lean, good taste overall, but not much smoke flavor or pepper coming through.
-Meat itself doesn’t gave a ton of flavor, but the bark makes up for.
+Meat itself doesn’t give a ton of flavor, but the bark makes up for it.
 Solid rib and would get again, but only one is needed, not one I’d get a whole rack of

 24 Hour Smoked Pulled Pork